Ciriaco María Sancha y Hervás

-Ciriaco María Sancha y Hervás (17 June 1833 – 25 February 1909) was a Spanish cardinal of the Roman Catholic Church who served as the Archbishop of Toledo in addition to being the Primate of Spain and the Patriarch of the West Indies.
-He established the Sisters of Charity in 1869.
+Ciriaco María Sancha y Hervás (17 June 1833 – 25 February 1909) was a Spanish cardinal of the Catholic Church who served as the Archbishop of Toledo in addition to being the Primate of Spain and the Patriarch of the West Indies.
+He established what is now known as Sisters of Charity of Cardinal Sancha in 1869.

 He was beatified on 18 October 2009 during the pontificate of Pope Benedict XVI; Archbishop Angelo Amato celebrated the rite of beatification on behalf of the pontiff.
 The second miracle required for his canonization is now under investigation.

 Life

 Ciriaco María Sancha y Hervás was born to Ambrosio Sancha and Baltasara Hervás in Quintana del Pidio in Spain.
 He was educated at the University of Salamanca where he earned a licentiate in theology.

 He was ordained to the priesthood on 27 June 1858.
 He served as the Lector of philosophical studies in the seminary of Osma.
 He then served in the archdiocese of Santiago de Cuba from 1862 until 1876 as chancellor-secretary and professor of moral theology in its seminary.
 He founded the Sisters of Charity on 5 August 1869.

 While the archdiocese was vacant because of the death of the archbishop in 1868, the Spanish Republican government named, without the consent of the Holy See, Father Pedro Llorente Miguel as his successor in 1873.
 Monsignor José María Orberá Carrión, who was vicar capitular, and Sancha opposed the nomination and were jailed for their opposition.
 The schism ended in 1874 and both were then released.